Blog

 • The merry merry month of mead

 It’s the time of year when the weather and roads are foul and if I don’t have to go outside I don’t.
-Scrunched up under a blanket on the sofa with hot tea and bakery biscuits I was watching the Read more
+Scrunched up under a blanket on the sofa with hot tea and bakery biscuits I was watching the BBC’s Victorian Farm series, taking in the whole turn of the year in one go.… Read more

 • Numbered days

 Been thinking about numbers lately as several friends have reached the half century mark, five sixths of the three score years that denotes old age, or once did.
 Ten years then left to the expectation of a lifespan.
-Threescore and Read more
+Threescore and ten I can remember well – Old Man, Macbeth.
+Except that lifespan has increased in… Read more

 • Great-granddad Samuel and the Rudston Venus mosaic

 “It was a woman with a mirror,” said mum when we met up.
-She confirmed what I already had guessed, that the mosaic that I’d been looking up for research reasons was the same as the mosaic her mum’s dad Read more
+She confirmed what I already had guessed, that the mosaic that I’d been looking up for research reasons was the same as the mosaic her mum’s dad had had a hand in the finding.
+The family story goes that my Great Granddad… Read more